YunoHost-Apps/minecraft_ynh/README_fr.md

 ## Vue d'ensemble

 Minecraft is a sandbox construction game, whose gameplay involves players interacting with the game world by placing and breaking various types of blocks in a three-dimensional environment.
 In this environment, players can build creative structures, creations, and artwork on multiplayer servers and singleplayer worlds across multiple game modes.

+### Supported Servers

+1. Minecraft (Vanilla)
+2. Minecraft (Vanilla snapshot)
+3. Spigot
+4. Paper

-**Version incluse :** 1.19~ynh2
+**Version incluse :** 1.19.2~ynh1

 ## Captures d'écran